tarun91vas/software-engineering-repo/README.md

 ### System Design <a name="system-design"></a>
 1. [Refactoring Guru](https://refactoring.guru) makes it easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.
 2. [System Design 101](https://github.com/ByteByteGoHq/system-design-101) Explain complex systems using visuals and simple terms.Help you prepare for system design interviews.
+More like a refresher.
+3. Design Patterns in Detail [TBD]
+4. Data structure for databases

 ### Research Papers
 1. [VLL: a lock manager redesign for main memory database systems](https://www.cs.umd.edu/~abadi/papers/vldbj-vll.pdf)